MOTHER/EarthBound Zero/EarthBound Beginnings

 - And now, with the real-life passing of Satoru Iwata, those three little words are made even sadder.

-- A meta example: The former CEO, Global President of Nintendo, programmer and late Satoru Iwata contributed to EarthBound by reprogramming the entire game from scratch so it would be saved from cancellation.
-If it wasn't for him, the franchise would have ended prematurely... a fate which befell him on July 11th 2015.
+- A meta example: The late former CEO, Global President of Nintendo, programmer, and gaming legend Satoru Iwata contributed to EarthBound by reprogramming the entire game from scratch so it would be saved from cancellation.
+If it wasn't for him, the franchise would have ended prematurely... which Mr. Iwata did in 2015.